marcellomontemagno/marcellomontemagno.github.io/_posts/2017-04-14-Everything-you-need-to-know-about-objects-in-JS-from-object-literals-to-ES6-classes-inheritance-included.md

 - If the constructor function doesn't explicitly return an object, the object created in step 1 is returned.
 (Normally constructors don't return a value, but they can choose to do so if they want to override the normal object creation process.)
 - If the constructor function explicitly returns an object it will be the result of the whole new expression.

-Many developer argue about the new operator saying that the only way to distinguish between a function that is meant to be invoked with new operator and one that is not is through the naming convention.
-Invoking a function that is meant to be a constructor function without the new operator is actually dangerous and will break the behaviour of that function because "this" will have another value and the return value will also be different.
+Many developer argue about the "new" operator saying that the only way to distinguish between a function that is meant to be invoked with "new" operator and one that is not is through the naming convention.
+Invoking a function that is meant to be a constructor function without the "new" operator is actually dangerous and will break the behaviour of that function because "this" will have another value and the return value will also be different.

     function Polygon(height, width) {
       this.height = height;